AAAI-22 Undergraduate Consortium

 Your specific role and contributions in the AI project:

-- Please give a short 2-3 sentence synopsis of the research that appears in your research summary, in language that a broad audience can understand.
+- Please give a short synopsis (2-3 sentences) of the AI project presented in your Research Summary, using language that a broad audience within AI can understand.

 - Did you work in a team and/or independently?

-- What was your role in this research project?
+- What were your specific contributions to this research project?
 For instance, in what ways did you assist in the design or implementation of algorithms, assist in the design or implementation of an evaluation of a research question, contribute to the analysis of results, or otherwise contribute specific ideas to the project?

 2. AI Research Summary

-Submit a two-page extended abstract that summarizes a significant AI project that you have been involved in, including the research questions being investigated, a highlight of important related work, the significance of your work, and possible future directions.
-Be mindful of the following:
+Submit a 2-page extended abstract that summarizes a significant AI project in which you have been involved, including the research questions investigated, some important related work, the significance of your work, and possible future directions.
+Please be mindful of the following:

-- Include a title for your work (please do not title it “Research Summary”).
+- Include an informative title for your work (please do not title it “Research Summary”).

-- The research summary MUST be 2 pages, in AAAI 2-column format, including references.
+The research summary MUST be at most 2 pages, including references, in AAAI 2-column format, using the AAAI-22 Author Kit (Also, see Formatting, immediately below).
 Yes, this is tricky to do — but learning how to produce a concise statement of your research interests is very important!

-AI Research Summary must be written using the AAAI-21 Author Kit.
+Your AI Research Summary must be written using the AAAI-22 Author Kit.

 Advisor’s Supplementary Information Form

-A request will be emailed to an advisor who can speak towards your AI research interests and abilities, asking them to provide supplementary information about you.
-Your advisor should be a faculty member, post-doc, or professional researcher with a graduate degree.
-They will be asked short questions about your contributions to the research; your progress through your undergrad program; and how your advisor believes you can contribute to, and benefit from, participating in the Undergraduate Consortium.
-Note that a letter of recommendation is NOT required (and none will be accepted).
+A request will be emailed to an advisor of your choice who can speak towards your AI research interests and abilities, asking them to provide supplementary information about you.
+They will be asked short questions about your contributions to the research described in the summary; your progress through your undergrad program; and how your advisor believes you can contribute to, and benefit from, participating in the UC.
+The advisor you select to receive the Supplementary Information form should be a faculty member, post-doc, or professional researcher with a graduate degree who can speak to all of these points.

-The Undergrad Consortium organizing committee solicits applications covering any topic area and methodology within Artificial Intelligence.
-Applications will be reviewed according to the following criteria: clarity and completeness of submission packet; stage of progress through undergraduate degree program (applicants must be actively enrolled in a post-secondary, undergraduate degree program at the time of submission); evidence of significant personal contributions to an AI research project; and assessment of contribution to and benefit from participating in the UC.
+Applications will be reviewed according to the following criteria: clarity and completeness of submission packet; stage of progress through undergraduate degree program; evidence of significant personal contributions to an AI research project; assessment of distinctive benefit from UC participation and mentorship, in support of continuing in post-graduate AI research; and assessment of contributions to others participating in the UC.

 Eric Aaron, Colby College